Background pattern

 Very common

 Approximately 10% of patients develop pneumonia.
-This may cause permanent lung damage that can be fatal.
-Consult your doctor as soon as possible if you experience cough and/or difficulty breathing (see also "Warnings and precautions").
+This can cause permanent damage to the lungs and can be fatal.
+Consult your doctor as soon as possible if you experience coughing and/or difficulty breathing (see also the section "Warnings and precautions").

 Gastrointestinal system